electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 # Electra Team

 The Electra Community is rapidly expanding and organizing in new ways.
-During the next few weeks all active members of the Management & Development Team and their qualifications will be added to the official Electra Project website.
+All active members of the Management & Development Team and their qualifications will be continually added to the official Electra Project website.

 [https://electraproject.org/our-team](https://electraproject.org/our-team).

-Join Electra’s Discord server and meet our community of developers, contributors, moderators, Electrans and community members.
+Join Electra’s Discord server and meet our community of developers, contributors, moderators, Electrans, and community members.
 Decisions regarding team membership are made by community consensus.

 * [https://discord.gg/XP7nShh](https://discord.gg/XP7nShh)